ncar-xdev/ncar-xdev.github.io/about/xdev.md

 **Xdev’s mission is to advance open reproducible science through interactive Big Data analysis.**

-In five years, we envision a community of scientists at NCAR and beyond working together to develop and maintain scientific workflows and sharable software to support those workflows on a platform where these workflows can be efficiently developed in collaboration and executed.
+We envision a community of scientists at NCAR and beyond working together to develop and maintain scientific workflows and sharable software to support those workflows on a platform where these workflows can be efficiently developed in collaboration and executed.
 We envision these